-We estimate that the net proceeds from the sale of the shares of common stock we are offering will be approximately \$\) million.
-If the underwriters fully exercise the overallotment option, the net proceeds of the common stock we sell will be approximately \$\) million.
+We estimate that the net proceeds from the sale of the common stock we are offering will be approximately \$ million.
+If the underwriters fully exercise the over-allotment option, the net proceeds of the common stock we sell will be approximately \$ million.
+These assume an initial public offering price of \$ per share, the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus.
 "Net proceeds" is what we expect to receive after deducting the underwriting discount and commission and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering, along with our existing cash and cash equivalents, as follows:

-- approximately \$ million to fund the ongoing Phase 2 trial of THIO for NSCLC indication (THIO-101); - approximately \$ million to fund the planned Phase 2 trial of THIO for CCRC indication 9THIO-102); - · approximately \$ million to fund pre-clinical to IND development for two second-generation telomere targeting compounds - · the remaining proceeds to fund our other research and development activities, as well as for working capital and other general corporate purposes.
+- approximately \$10-15 million to fund the planned Phase 2 trial of THIO for NSCLC indication (THIO-101); - approximately \$2-4 million to fund the planned Phase 2 trial of THIO for CRC indication (THIO-102); - approximately \$3-5 million to fund pre-clinical to IND development for two second-generation telomere targeting compounds; - the remaining proceeds to fund our other research and development activities, as well as for working capital and other general corporate purposes.